List of Bobobo-bo Bo-bobo characters: Others

-The mad leader of the Reverse Chrome Dome Empire that exists underground beneath the castle of the real Maruhage Empire.
-In actuality, Hydrate is also the little brother of Czar Baldy Bald the Fourth, forced into the shadows due to his brother becoming the emperor of the country.
-He is 38 yrs old.
-On the sidenote, he is the last seen enemy at the end of the anime.
+The mad ruler of the Reverse Chrome Dome Empire, which exists underground beneath the castle of the regular Chrome Dome Empire.
+Hydrate is the younger brother of Baldy Bald IV, and was forced into the shadows due to Baldy Bald IV becoming the ruler of the country.
+He interrupts the Bald Bowl in an attempt to usurp his brother and become Czar Baldy Bald V. He is 38 yrs old.
+On a sidenote, he is the last seen enemy at the end of the anime.